NVIDIA/spark-rapids-jni/src/main/cpp/faultinj/README.md

 ## Deployment

 The tool is designed with automated testing and interactive testing use cases in mind.
-The tool is a dynamically linked library `libcufaultinj.so` that is loaded by the CUDA process via CUDA Driver API `cuInit` if it's provided via the `CUDA_INJECTION64_PATH` environment variable.
+The tool is a dynamically linked library `libcufaultinj.so` that is loaded by the CUDA process via CUDA Driver API `cuInit` if it is provided via the `CUDA_INJECTION64_PATH` environment variable.

 As an example it can be used to test RAPIDS Accelerator for Apache Spark.
 Consult documentation to find how to set these variables correctly in the context of the framework under test.

+Examples for Apache Spark follow:

 ### Local Mode
 Spark local mode is a single CUDA process.
 We can test is as any standalone single-process application.

 ```bash
 CUDA_INJECTION64_PATH=$PWD/target/cmake-build/faultinj/libcufaultinj.so \